monome/docs/aleph/devdsp.md

 - version.mk: A simple version control file in the subversion style.
 - README

-Modules with many parameters will often use an additional file to store parameter set functons called `param_setup.h`.
+Modules with many parameters will often use an additional file to store parameter set functions called `param_setup.h`.
 If using this file you need to refer to it in `<your_mod>.c` with `#include param_setup.h`.

 ## File Structure